 Employee Name:

 Name of Designated Person:

-I designate the person listed above as my Designated Person for whom I may use California Family Rights Act (CFRA) time or paid sick leave for a period of twelve (12) months.
+I designate the person listed above as my Designated Person for Family Rights Act (CFRA) time or paid sick leave for a period of the second se

 Employee Signature: Date:

 QUESTIONS?

 Find more information about all the policies in this guide by contacting Personnel.